motoq/eom/README.md

 will plot the data with appropriate formatting while optionally returning the handle to the figure along with the raw data.

+The library is designed with thread safety in mind.
+Shared resources (ECF/ECI transformation services, ephemerides, etc.) are available as immutable objects.
+SP based ephemerides are generated taking advantage of parallel loop processing available since C++17.

 **eom** utilizes two mature libraries upon which built-in models will rely and external libraries may leverage.
 The first is the International Astronomical Union Standards of Fundamental Astronomy (IAU